-- UPDATE – Updates are summaries of longer term/ larger tasks or goals that are either on target, at risk or off target.
+- Updates – Updates are summaries of longer-term/ larger tasks or goals that are either on target, at-risk or off-target.
 These are meant to be quick with any required discussion moved into the next section.

-- DISCUSS – New items that require actual discussion or confirmation.
+- Discussions – New items that require actual discussion or confirmation.
 I always include all recommendations/options so they are not forgotten.

 2. Establish a process for updating the agenda for each meeting

 Once you have an agenda template, you can use it in your meeting rhythms to keep the flow of information consistent.
 These are the steps that we established for our meetings:

 - Update the filename.
 I always use “Client – Meeting – YYYY-MM-DD”.
 I’ll add a ” – Special note” to the end for important meetings, like kickoffs, to make them easier to search.

 - Delete any items that were ‘DONE’ in the last agenda.

 - Update any items that were TODO by moving to DONE/DISCUSS, or leaving in TODO.